johnny-zeng-analysis/Cyclistic-Bike-Dataset---Data-Analysis/README.md

 Prepare
 To approach this question, I will be analyzing the historical Cyclistic bike trip data for all 12 months of 2022.
 The data is bias-free, reliable, and collected by Cyclistic and stored on the company’s database separated by each month and year in a CSV format.
 For this analysis, I have saved the 12 CSV files for each month of 2022 on my local drive.

-The Cyclistic dataset can be found [here] (https://divvy-tripdata.s3.amazonaws.com/index.html).
+The Cyclistic dataset can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 Process